coliving-semkovo/coliving-semkovo/CONTRIBUTING.md

 - `npx playwright test`

-or via our wrapper script:
+or via our wrapper scripts:

-- `npm run e2e`
+- `npm run e2e` - Full test run with detailed reporter
+- `npm run e2e:quick` - Quick test run with minimal output

 ### Running the Playwright tests in UI mode (in a Codespace)